pnorman7/paris-norman-portfolio/critique-by-design.md

 Feedback 1
 Supervisor at work, man in his 60’s

-•	The title font reminds me of Jurassic Park
+- 	The title font reminds me of Jurassic Park
-•	Some of these plants have really long names.
+- 	Some of these plants have really long names.
 Some get cutoff.
-•	It looks like the US has a long way to catch up.
+- 	It looks like the US has a long way to catch up.
-•	I wonder why India and China are so strong in solar.
+-  Iwonder why India and China are so strong in solar.
-•	I like the light to dark orange affect.
+-  like the light to dark orange affect.
 The last couple plants are red hot.

 Feedback 2
 Wife, woman in her 30s, teacher

-•	I have to turn my head to read the names of the plants, and they’re faint.
+-   I have to turn my head to read the names of the plants, and they’re faint.
-•	The flags are a nice touch
+- 	The flags are a nice touch
-•	Can you explain what is being measured?
+-   Can you explain what is being measured?
 I can’t tell right away.
 Is it the area size?
-•	Maybe group by East and West?
+-   Maybe group by East and West?
 It looks like India and China are leading and US and Mexico are way behind.

 Classmates Feedback
 Two men and one woman in their 20’s.

-•	Can you explain what is being measured, maybe in the subtitle?
+-  Can you explain what is being measured, maybe in the subtitle?
-•	You should turn the bar graph sideways.
+-  You should turn the bar graph sideways.
 That way the names of the plants are oriented correctly, not vertically.
-•	Maybe group by East and West.
+-  Maybe group by East and West.
-•	I would like to know the country totals to really see who the leader is.
+-  I would like to know the country totals to really see who the leader is.
-•	The Y and X axis labels are grey and faint.
+-   he Y and X axis labels are grey and faint.
 Hard to see at a glance.
-•	You can remove “The” from the title.
+-   You can remove “The” from the title.
-•	I like the orange gradient.
+-   I like the orange gradient.
 It gives a heat feeling.

 Synthesis: